Key Takeaways

 Data extraction is the first step in the ETL (Extract Transform Load) process while data parsing is the second step.

-There are 2 types of data parsing
+Types of data parsing

 - Grammar-driven

 In grammar-driven data parsing, you define a set of rules to identify the structure of a piece of input text.
 These rules can be defined in a file or as part of your code.
-A great example of grammar-driven parsing is regular expressions (regex).

 When dealing with large chunks of data, it becomes important to ensure that the data is reliable, accurate, and free from errors.
 And, data parsing has many advantages over manual data entry as indicated below.